Are Precious Metals Used on Writing Pens?

 Pen Plating with a "Silver" Color

 Rhodium (5/5) is used by premier pen manufacturers to plate their very finest pens.
 It's expensive but provides the best luster and wear resistance.
-I like using rhodium plated parts as much as possible.
+I like using rhodium plating as much as possible.

 Chrome and Satin Chrome (4/5) have good wear resistance and are affordable alternatives in this color group.
 The satin chrome has a distinctive feel as a result of the plating process.